Ukratic/Siganto/README.md

 - *V1.10* :<br>
 -- Fixed power scaling on various graphs.
 Normalized when exact values are not relevant.<br>
--- Added Mueller & Muller CPM demod.<br>
+-- Added resampling options : Polyphase & CIC. <br>
+-- Added Envelope Spectrum & renamed some symbol rate graphs with a clearer title.<br>
+-- Automatic symbol rate estimation now has a confidence level.<br>

 *Planned for later :*<br>
 -- More parameters available in GUI.<br>